buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcPresentationStyle.md

 * Model measures, also called scale dependent measures, define the distance, size or other length measures as being always the same in model space and the distance size or other length measures on paper depend on the plotting scale.
 * Draughting measures, also called scale independent measures, define the distance , size or other length measures as being always the same, when plotted on paper, independent of the plot scale.

-Each subtype of&nbsp; _IfcPresentationStyle_ is assigned to the _IfcGeometricRepresentationItem_'s through an intermediate _IfcStyledItem_.
+Each subtype of  _IfcPresentationStyle_ is assigned to the _IfcGeometricRepresentationItem_'s through an intermediate _IfcStyledItem_.

-> HISTORY&nbsp; New entity in IFC2x3.
+> HISTORY  New entity in IFC2x3.

 ## Attributes